sourcegraph/amp.nvim/README.md

 Very experimental code for a neovim plugin.
 Only for internal testing!

-Once installed, run `amp --jetbrains` without any other JetBrains IDEs running, only one nvim pls!
+Once installed, run `amp --ide` without any other JetBrains IDEs running, only one nvim pls!

 Install the plugin by adding this code to your lazy.vim config: